Ali Bayramoğlu

-Ali Bayramoğlu (born 1956), is a Turkish writer and political commentator.
+Ali Bayramoğlu (born 1956 in Istanbul, Turkey), is a Turkish writer and political commentator.
 He was a columnist in the Turkish daily newspaper Yeni Safak, writing from a liberal pro-Islamic viewpoint.
 He has campaigned against ultra-nationalism, militarism and restrictions on Islamic political parties in Turkey, and in favour of greater recognition of, and accommodation with, the Kurdish population of Turkey, and a break with what he sees as Ottomanist tendencies which prevent Turkey from moving forward on issues such as the Armenian genocide.
-He has also warned against the possible rise of left-wing political violence in Turkey.
+He has also campaigned in support of the Turkish president Recep Tayyip Erdoğan and warned against the possible rise of left-wing political violence in Turkey.